samuelmaddock/electron-browser-shell/packages/electron-chrome-web-store/README.md

 - `options`: An object with the following property:
   - `allowUnpacked`: A boolean indicating whether to allow loading unpacked extensions.
 Defaults to false.

-> [!NOTE] \
+> [!NOTE]
-> `installChromeWebStore` will automatically load installed extensions as long as the `loadExtensions` property is set to `true`.
+> The `installChromeWebStore` API will automatically load web store extensions by default.

-### `downloadExtension`

-Downloads an extension from the Chrome Web Store to the specified destination directory.

-- `extensionId`: The ID of the extension to download.
-- `destDir`: The destination directory where the extension will be downloaded.
-The directory is expected to exist.

-> [!TIP]
-> This API is designed to work in Node or Electron.

 ## License